zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2025-06-18】[musistudio / claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 * 【2025-06-17】[MotiaDev / motia](https://github.com/MotiaDev/motia) - Unified Backend Framework for APIs, Events, and AI Agents
 * 【2025-06-13】[leonardsellem / n8n-mcp-server](https://github.com/leonardsellem/n8n-mcp-server) - MCP server that provides tools and resources for interacting with n8n API
 * 【2025-06-12】[Milkdown / milkdown](https://github.com/Milkdown/milkdown) - 🍼 Plugin driven WYSIWYG markdown editor framework.